NIST 800-53 vs. NIST 800-171

 EXECUTIVE BRIEF

-This blog provides a clear comparison between NIST SP 800-53 and NIST SP 800-171, two critical cybersecurity standards in the Defense Industrial Base (DIB).
+This blog provides a clear comparison between National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53 and NIST SP 800-171, two critical cybersecurity standards in the Defense Industrial Base (DIB).
 Here's what defense contractors need to know:

-• NIST 800-53 is the assessment criteria for FedRAMP baselines, while NIST 800-171 is the benchmark for CMMC Level 2
+- NIST 800-53 is the assessment criterion for FedRAMP baselines, while NIST 800-171 is the benchmark for CMMC Level 2

 Dig deeper and continue learning below!

-Operating in the Defense Industrial Base (DIB) means learning to make your way through the host of legal code numbers and agency acronyms that dominate the business landscape.
+Operating in the DIB means learning to make your way through the host of legal code numbers and agency acronyms that dominate the business landscape.
 Like constellations in the sky, names and numbers like 32 CFR Part 117 (NISPOM), DFARS 252.204-7012, and 10 U.S.C. § 2220 loom large across the industry, shaping the way defense contractors decide which way to steer their business.

 Two codes that loom the largest are NIST 800-53 and NIST 800-171.